-Funding for apprenticeship is provided by the Construction Industry Training Trust (CITT), in which training agents invest.
+Funding for apprenticeship is provided by the Construction Industry Training Trust (CITT), to which training agents invest.
 The Committee covers 100% of the cost of related training.
-Apprentices may be billed for any costs associated with retested and no shows, including lab, tuition, and fees.
-See Retesting and No-Show Policies
+Apprentices may be billed for any costs associated with lost books, retested and no shows, including lab, tuition, and fees.
+See Retesting and No-Show Policies.